 Awakening Conceptual Awareness

-After discussing their findings, each student looked for additional arrays for some of the multiples they’d drawn.
-As I walked around, I heard comments like, “This number doesn’t have any more arrays,” and “Hmm, all of these multiples of four can have sides that are two too.”
+“Yep,” responded Ms. Sneed.
+“There’s a definite correlation.
+Anyway, after discussing their findings, each student looked for additional arrays for some of the multiples they’d drawn.
+As I walked around, I heard comments like, ‘This number doesn’t have any more arrays,’ and ‘Hmm, all of these multiples of four can have sides that are two too.’
+Drawing the arrays really made them think.”

 Exploring Related Numbers